public class CollectionValueCoder extends Object implements ValueRenderer, ValueDisplayer

 The stored data consist only of items accessible through the

-interfaces.
+Collection or Map interfaces.
 For example,

 implementation details such as the current loadFactor for a

-are not stored.
+HashMap are not stored.
 For any Collection

-), the stored format is
+(including List and Set), the stored format is

 simply a list of all the values in the order returned by an

-the stored format is simply a
+Iterator.
+For a Map the stored format is simply a

 key/value pair for each entry in the order returned by the

-returned by the entrySet()
+Iterator returned by the entrySet() method of the

-Because customer-written Collection
+Because customer-written Collection and Map

 implementations may contain additional internal state that may also need to